qiboteam/qibo/doc/source/examples.rst

     |00 \rangle \langle 00| \rightarrow (H_1 \otimes H_2)|00 \rangle \langle 00|(H_1 \otimes H_2)^\dagger = |++ \rangle \langle ++|

 The user can simulate noise using :class:`qibo.base.gates.NoiseChannel`.
-If this or any other channel is used in a Circuit, then the execution will automatically switch to density matrices.
+If this or any other channel is used in a ``Circuit``, then the execution will automatically switch to density matrices.
 For example

 .. code-block:: python